Get Credit for your Military Experience in Healthcare

 Veterans Nursing Coordinator & Faculty

-Davenport University’s new Veteran’s Bachelor of Science Nursing* degree is designed to help individuals who are experienced paramedic level certified medical military equivalent to LPN training, Medic 68W levels 10 and 20 and Corpsman to obtain a nursing degree and a position in the healthcare field.
-This program will fast-track many medically trained military personnel by granting advanced standing for transcripted military training, credit by exam and through DSST and or CLEP.
+Davenport University’s new Veteran’s Bachelor of Science Nursing academic pathway is designed to help individuals who are experienced paramedic level certified medical military equivalent to LPN training, Medic 68W levels 10 and 20 and Corpsman to obtain a nursing degree and a position in the healthcare field.
+This academic pathway into the BSN-PL program will fast-track many medically trained military personnel by granting advanced standing for transcripted military training, credit by exam and through DSST and or CLEP.

-Receive credit for your military training and combat military experience by applying for DU’s new VBSN degree today!
-Davenport is the only university in Michigan and one of only nine in the country receiving grants to launch this type of program in support of veterans and military personnel.
+Receive credit for your military training and combat military experience by applying for DU’s VBSN pathway into the BSN-PL program today!
+Davenport was the first university in Michigan to be awarded this grant and is one of only a select few universities in the country receiving this HRSA funded grant.
+This funding supports our continued efforts to provide educational opportunities for veterans and military personnel.
 Davenport has long been ranked as one of the top 30 most military-friendly schools in the nation.

-Enrollment is now open for the second 15-student cohort beginning with the Fall 2015 semester at our Grand Rapids, Midland and Warren and Lansing campuses.
+Enrollment is now open for the third 15-student cohort beginning with the Fall 2016 semester at our Grand Rapids, Midland and Warren and Lansing campuses.
 Those students currently enrolled in DU’s BSN-PL program are not eligible.

 Interested veterans and military members can begin the admissions process immediately by contacting Kian O'Donohue or by calling 855-382-3446.